CharlotteCross1998/owo/README.md

     make

 # Notes
-I'm not the best programmer, I don't even use c, but this is so simple anyone could do it.
+I'm not the best programmer, I don't even use c or assembly, but this is so simple anyone could do it.

 It doesn't do any fancy checks to see where it can install, it just installs to /usr/bin.

 It doesn't have fancy colours, command line arguments, it just prints some simple text.
 Please don't hurt me.

+I'm not even trying to make this work in a million different languages but I get bored and it's a simple project so why not.